Meet our 2020-2021 Leadership Board!

 CONTENT COORDINATOR: MY HOANG

 Hi!
-My name is My Hoang and I am a second year Interdisciplinary (Biology, Public Health, Psychology) major from San Jose.
+My name is My Hoang and I am a third year Interdisciplinary (Biology, Public Health, Psychology) major from San Jose.
 When I’m not doing schoolwork, I’m volunteering, at the gym, watching Grey’s Anatomy or Shameless, shooting photos, or listening to Frank Ocean, Amy Winehouse, or Queen.
 I am also a SI Leader for CHEM 100 and a Research Assistant in Dr. Oren's lab at SDSU.
 I joined WSS because of the strong and smart women in this organization that made me feel like I could achieve anything.
 I hope to help women feel confident enough to take advantage of all the wonderful opportunities in STEM.

 BRANDING COORDINATOR: CASSANDRA FOX

-Hey my name is Cassandra and I am a second year Pre-Med Psychology Major.
+Hey my name is Cassandra and I am a third year Pre-Med Psychology Major.
 I am a southern California native, so I love going to the beach whenever I can.
 I love to travel with my family, we go all around the world to places like Kenya, Amsterdam, Fiji, Thailand, and so much more.
 I joined WSS my first semester Freshman year because it sounded like something that would be really helpful as a young science major.
 As the branding coordinator for the club, I get to create art and designs that represent the club creatively.
 I love being able to blend the world of art and science together, which is something I thought I would never be able to do.
 I want to make our members feel like they can do anything, the same way WSS has made me feel.

 FACULTY SPONSOR: REBECCA LEWISON, PHD